mattburton/beckett/README.md

 # Beckett

-Event sourcing is a powerful pattern for building applications but reading and writing events to an event store is only half of the equation.
+Event sourcing is a powerful pattern for building applications but reading and writing events using an event store is only half of the equation.
 Beckett aims to fill in the gaps:

 - Subscriptions - subscribe to messages and process them in order by stream
   - Horizontal scalability - use auto-scaling to have as many workers as needed processing messages in parallel where the work is distributed automatically across all available nodes without needing to manage the distribution by way of consumer groups or similar mechanisms